The Friends of Ringo Ishikawa

-The Friends of Ringo Ishikawa is a beat 'em up developed by Yeo for Windows on May 17, 2018.
-Port for macOS, Nintendo Switch, and Xbox One were released later.
+The Friends of Ringo Ishikawa is a 2D side-scrolling beat 'em up developed by Yeo.
+It was released for Windows on May 17, 2018, ports for macOS, Nintendo Switch, and Xbox One followed later.
 The game forms a series called Existential Dilogy with the follow-up game Arrest of a Stone Buddha (2020).
-Another similar game by the same developer, Fading Afternoon, is to be released in 2023.
+Another similar game by the same developer, Fading Afternoon, was released in 2023.

 Plot

 The game takes place in a small-town in Japan.
 The player takes the role of a high school delinquent.

 Gameplay

 The Friends of Ringo Ishikawa is a story driven beat 'em up using 16-bit-style pixel art.
 The game has a freeform structure where the player can decide what to do between story sequences.
 These include going to school and studying, reading at the library, working out at the gym, or beating rival gang members for cash.
 The game's combat system draws influence from Konami's Kensei: Sacred Fist and Rockstar's Bully.